-This week Wittenborg University of Applied Sciences welcomed its latest group of MSc students from all over the world for three packed days of orientation.
+This week WUAS welcomed its latest group of MSc students from all over the world for three packed days of orientation.
 Their academic year will officially start on 9 October when classes commence.

 The new students are from Iceland, Holland, the Ukraine, India, Bangladesh, Brazil, Germany, Nigeria, Malaysia and Turkey.
 Among them is Wittenborg alumnus Emelda Obewu, who graduated with a European Bachelor's in Hospitality Management - the so-called EuroBA - last year.